Key Country Facts

 Monrovia, West Point, Freestone Rubber Plantation

-The capital of Liberia is Monrovia and the country’s population is about 4.503 million (2013).
+The capital of Liberia is Monrovia and the country’s population is about 6 million.
 Liberia is a multilingual country, though English is the official language.
 Liberian Kreyol is also a well-known spoken language.
 The main religion is Christianity, with a smaller Islamic population.
 Its top exports are passenger and cargo ships, iron ore, rubber, rough wood, and cocoa beans.
 The time zone is 4 hours ahead of EST.

 I arrived in Monrovia without having studied the history of the country, which is unusual.
 On the way from the airport I asked my guide, “so who colonized Liberia?” having just traveled to 6 countries in West Africa who were colonized by the Portuguese, British, and French.
 I was shocked when he responded, “the United States”.
 How did I live this long not knowing this?
 Turns out that after the U.S gained their independence from England that our country’s leaders struggled with what to do about slavery.
 The trans-Atlantic slave trade was outlawed, slavery was not abolished and there were differences of opinion regarding what to do with the 50-100,000 Africans.
 Of a population of 4 million who were now free, some advocated integrating them into society, however Thomas Jefferson believed that the slave stigma was too much for them to overcome.
 Therefore, the U.S established a colony in Africa [insert date] and began sending free slaves there via slave ships.
 Many of the freed slaves were Christians who believed that God had saved them from slavery.
 They adopted all of America’s legal, economic, and political structures, even copying the design of the flag.